npcloud/npcloud-algorithms/README.md

 ### Task solution

 Solution result contains a travel path passing all points and returning to the first point , and the total distance travelled.

-Travel path of all points.
 For example, if there are three point 1,2 and 3, then valid travel points can be [1,2,3] or [2,3,1], etc.

 ```java